 The Junior ISA (JISA) is like the adult ISA.
 It is a 'wrapper' that protects the investments and savings held within it from income tax and CGT.
-The JISA allows up to £9,000 in 2023/24 to be invested on behalf of a child in cash and/or a wide variety of stock market-based investments.
+The JISA allows up to £9,000 in both 2023/24 and 2024/25 to be invested on behalf of a child in cash and/or a wide variety of stock market-based investments.
 These range from individual shares in companies to UK-authorised unit trusts, OEICs and investment trusts.